-After years of delays, a new downtown park opens today at Smithe and Richards streets.
+After years of delays, a new downtown park is now open at Smithe and Richards streets.

 The 0.8-acre site was previously an EasyPark surface parking lot.
 It has been transformed into a unique park space with suspended walkways, art installations, large “skyframes” with hanging lighting, and a custom playground with climbing feature.